MobileheadSherman/React/MERN-E-Commerce/MERN-E-Commerce-Frontend/README.md

 MERN-E-Commerce-Frontend is the frontend of an e-commerce web application built with ReactJS ,Material UI, ContextAPI, React-router-dom

-## Live Link

-You can access the live application at [https://e-shopit.vercel.app/](https://e-shopit.vercel.app/).

 ## Features

 - User authentication and authorization(JWT)